julzaza/wildwitchherbs/_posts/2026-03-20-herbs-for-anxiety-and-stress.md

 **Effect:**
 Calms without sedation.
 Good for daytime use.

+It is actually a base herb in many **[Simple Herbal Tea Blends for Anxiety and Emotional Support](/herbal-remedies-for-anxiety-and-emotional-stability-guide/)**, including the Heavy Heart Tea Recipe, due to its effectiveness in restoring emotional balance.

 Lemon balm also appears in **[Healing Herbs for the Body](/witchy-herbs-for-healing/)** guide, highlighting its use for digestion, immune support, and general wellness.

 ---